learningequality/kolibri/docs-developer/architecture/frontend_architecture.rst

 Components allow us to define new custom tags that encapsulate a piece of self-contained, re-usable UI functionality.
 When composed together, they form a tree structure of parents and children.
 Each component has a well-defined interface used by its parent component, made up of `input properties <https://vuejs.org/guide/components.html#Props>`_, `events <https://vuejs.org/guide/components.html#Custom-Events>`_ and `content slots <https://vuejs.org/guide/components.html#Content-Distribution-with-Slots>`_.
 Components should never reference their parent.

-Read through :doc:`conventions` for some important consistency tips on writing new components.
+Read through :doc:`/references/conventions` for some important consistency tips on writing new components.

 Layout of Frontend Code